 AEMO raised 22 issues relating to the PASA provisions.
 The Commission has reviewed these issues and agrees that they can be addressed by making changes to the Rules.
-These are discussed further in Appendix C of this draft Rule determination document.
+These are discussed further in Appendix C of this final Rule determination document.

-This is illustrated in Figure 1 of the Rule Change Request.
+&lt;sup>15 This is illustrated in Figure 1 of the Rule Change Request.